 The Highway 407 East Project is comprised of three highways; these are Highway 407, Highway 412 and Highway 418.
 These highways extend the existing Highway 407 ETR further east and connect it to Highway 401 in Ajax and in Courtice.
 Construction has started and will continue until 2020, when Highway 407 is open to traffic at Highway 35/115 in Clarington and the two connecting highways from Highway 407 to Highway 401 are completed.
 The following are key dates in the project:

-- Start of Tolling (February 1, 2017) - Phase 1 from Brock Road in Pickering to Harmony Road in Oshawa and highway 412 will begin to be tolled.
+- Start of Tolling (February 1, 2017) - Phase 1 from Brock Road in Pickering to Harmony Road in Oshawa and highway 412 began to be tolled.

-- By 2017 - The initial portion of Phase 2 from Harmony Road to Taunton Road Road/Highway 418 will be opened to traffic.
+- By spring 2017 - The initial portion of Phase 2 from Harmony Road to Taunton Road Road/Highway 418 opened to traffic.

 Once complete, the Highway 407 East Project will help relieve congestion and support the efficient movement of people and goods through the eastern Greater Toronto Area and beyond.
 It will create opportunities for business, accommodate population and employment growth and provide emergency detour routes for Durham Region.